Divorced after 18 years. Joe specializes in helping men transition from "husband" to "divorced dad."

-Now That You've Got a House, It's Time to Make It Your House
+Now That You've Got a House, It's Time to Make It Your Home

-Now, more than ever, you need to distract yourself and cooking is a way to do this.
+Now, more than ever, you need to distract yourself, and cooking is a way to do this.
 Cooking is also a fantastic way to bond with our kids.
 This bonding starts with the trip to the grocery store.
-While you get the ingredients you need for the meal let your kids pick the dessert.
+While you get the ingredients you need for the meal, let your kids pick the dessert.
 The complexity of the dessert should coincide with the age of your child.
 For example, you let younger kids choose between the tube of peanut butter or chocolate chip cookie dough.
-We are getting a bit ahead of ourselves, I will go more in-depth on this subject in another entry of the Post-Divorce Survival Guide.

 This first thing to do is get the tools you need.
-Yes, I said it, "tools".
-If you are going to build a shelf you need tools.
-If you are going to "build" a meal you need tools.
+Yes, I said it, "tools."
+If you are going to build a shelf, you need tools.
+If you are going to "build" a meal, you need tools.
 Pots and pans are the hammer and screwdriver of the cooking trade.
 Power tools make building easy, same with cooking.
-Funny thing about cooking though, a novice can use cooking "power tools".
+The funny thing about cooking, though, is a novice can use cooking "power tools."

-The first dish I ever made in my slow cooker was Salsa Chicken.
-Take 4 chicken breast, a jar of chip salsa put them in the slow cooker and turn it on.
-Leave it to cook for 4-5 hours on high or 6-8 on low.
-When it's done take two forks and shred up the chicken. (see picture).
-This can be supper for a day or two and maybe even lunch.
+These meals can be supper for a day or two and maybe even lunch.
 If you watch the pennies, the dollars take care of themselves.
-Need ideas for your slow cooker just Google "slow cooker recipes" and you will find a cornucopia of different pages with recipes.
+If you need ideas for your slow cooker, just Google "slow cooker recipes," and you will find a cornucopia of different pages with recipes.

 The next kitchen power tool I recommend is a rice cooker.
 This will make perfect rice each and every time.
-Take one part rice, two parts water, dump them in the rice cooker, and in about 20 minutes BOOM rice.
+Take one part rice, two parts water, dump them in the rice cooker, and in about 20 minutes, you have rice.
 You will find rice goes with everything, especially the juice and sauce from the slow cooker.

-Your belly full, now you need a place to sit down and relax.
-Your Home is your empty canvas.
-You can furnish your Home how you want, but this will take time.
-Never forget, being a Divorced Dad means you have to maintain two households.
-I'm about to serve up your first "Mean Cup'a Joe" here, no matter how you currently feel about your Ex, she doesn't matter, your Kids do.
+No matter how you currently feel about your ex, she doesn't matter; your kids do.
 If you have to buy second-hand furniture because of the child support you pay, so be it.
 The good news is you can find some great second-hand furniture if you know where to look.
 This is also a great bonding opportunity for you and your Kids.
 Have them help you look for furniture.
-An

 Weather permitting, you can find all kinds of furniture at garage/yard/estate sales.
 That $800 couch they sell at the furniture store could be $50 or less at a garage sale.
 Another place to find good deals on second-hand furniture is Goodwill.